ShawnWu2021/macos-configuration-bolt/README.md

 * `cd macos-configuration-bolt`

 ## Create 2 MacOSX Catalina VMs
 The _Vagrantfile_ in the repository creates a Base MacOSX-Catalina VM and then 2 _linked clones_.
-In Virtualbox, you will see 3 VMs, namely the Base VM and the 2 cloned VMs, called _mac1_ and _mac2_.
+In Virtualbox, you will see 3 VMs, namely the Base-VM and the 2 cloned VMs, called _mac1_ and _mac2_.
 The Base VM will be _powered off_ mode.
 We will be working with the _mac1_ and _mac2_ VMs only.

 ### Start the 2 VMs

-It will take a good *15-20 minutes* to download the MacOS X Catalina Base Vagrant box and then launch the 3 VMs.
-Go get a coffee.

 To launch the downloading of the MacOSX Catalina Base Box & creation of the VMs, type:
 * `vagrant up --provider virtualbox`

+When you run the above command for the _first_ time, it will take a good *15-20 minutes* to download the MacOS X Catalina Base-Vagrant-box and then launch the 3 VMs.
+Go get a coffee.
+From then on, future `vagrant up` commands will launch the 2 VMs much faster.

-To test if the VMs are up, open "VirtualBox" console from your Desktop.
-You will see the Base VM powered off and then 2 VMs running.
+To test if the VMs are up, open _VirtualBox_ GUI from your Desktop.
+You will see the Base-VM powered off and then 2 VMs running.

-You can log into the VMs using the following ways:
+You can log into the 2 VMs that are running using the following ways:
-* `ssh vagrant@mac1 or ssh vagrant@mac2` -> password:vagrant
+* `ssh vagrant@mac1 or ssh vagrant@mac2` -> password: "vagrant"
-* `cd macos-configuration-bolt`then `vagrant ssh mac1` or `vagrant ssh mac2`. vagrant will get the password specified in the _Vagrantfile_
+* `cd macos-configuration-bolt` then `vagrant ssh mac1` or `vagrant ssh mac2`. vagrant will get the password specified in the _Vagrantfile_

 ### Run a sample configuration script with Bolt
 In the _inventory.yaml_ file, you will see 2 VMs/nodes being listed there.
-Those Private IPs are created and assigned in the _Vagrantfile_.
+Those 2 Private IPs are created and assigned in the _Vagrantfile_.

 Run the bolt command to execute the install script on both VMs:
 * `bolt script run scripts/setup_mac_sw.sh -t nodes`

-This command will take 15-20 mins to run.
-After the command has finished, run the following commands to check:
+The _nodes_ target is a Bolt-Inventory node group that is found in the _inventory.yaml_ file.
+This command will take 10 mins to run.

+After the command has finished, run the following command to check:

 * `bolt command run 'java -version' -t nodes` to see if java 1.8 has been installed on both nodes.